hellocodeco/exist-api-docs/docs/reference/object_types.md

 Insights have a priority where `1` is highest and means real-time, `2` is day-level, `3` is week, and `4` is month.

-HTML output is provided, however each insight could be assembled from the value fields and knowledge of the insight type, if required.
+HTML and text output is provided.

 ### Examples

-**Thursday marks a new productivity streak!** Beat your goal every day for 3 days
+> **Thursday marks a new productivity streak!**<br/>Beat your goal every day for 3 days

 ## Averages
 ```json